neuralsentry/trainer/README.md

 ## Quick Start

 Assuming you already know the deal about setting up an isolated environment.
-Install the requirements:
+First, install PyTorch >= 2.0 according to your setup.
+Then, install the requirements from the file:

 ```bash
 pip install -r requirements.txt